BitBoxSwiss/bitbox-wallet-app/README.md

 The wallet UI is a [preact](https://preactjs.com/) single page webapp.
 It sources its data from the backend written in Go.

-The Desktop app is a static C++ Qt5 program containing only a `WebEngineView`, displaying the UI.
+The Desktop app is a C++ Qt5 program containing only a `WebEngineView`, displaying the UI.

 Static assets are sourced from a Qt rcc file, and the dynamic data is bridged from Go with WebChannels.